Installing tinyDialog on your Website in HTML

 Learn how to quickly set-up tinyDialog on your website and gain actionable feedback from your customers.
 Connectable with 3rd party services like Zapier or Airtable.

-Adding tinyDialog to a Notion Page
+Notion Page

 Learn how to add the tinyDialog feedback widget to your Notion page.
 Embed tinyDialog into Notion and receive responses from users.